 trufflehog git https://github.com/your-org/your-repo.git

-- Measurable Outcome: You will increase qualified enterprise trial sign-ups by over 20% simply by offering a "Contact us for an enterprise trial" path instead of a credit card wall.
+- Measurable Outcome: I predict you will increase qualified enterprise trial sign-ups by over 20% simply by offering a clear "Contact us for an enterprise trial" path and removing personal login dependencies.
+This shows you understand their unique needs.

 Related Reading